 (h) The well operator named in the application shall designate the name and address of an agent for the operator who is the attorney-in-fact for the operator and who is a resident of the State of West Virginia upon whom notices, orders or other communications issued pursuant to this article or article eleven of this chapter may be served, and upon whom process may be served.
 Every well operator required to designate an agent under this section shall, within five days after the termination of the designation, notify the secretary of the termination and designate a new agent.

-(j) The secretary may waive the requirements of this section and sections eight, ten, eleven and twenty-four of this article in any emergency situation, if the secretary deems the action necessary.
-In such case the secretary may issue an emergency permit which is effective for not more than thirty days, unless reissued by the secretary.
+(j) The secretary may waive the requirements of this section and sections eight, ten, eleven and twenty-four of this article in any emergency situation if the secretary considers the action necessary.
+In that case the secretary may issue an emergency permit which is effective for not more than thirty days, unless reissued by the secretary.

 (k) The secretary shall deny the issuance of a permit if the secretary determines that the applicant has committed a substantial violation of a previously issued permit for a horizontal well, including the applicable erosion and sediment control plan associated with the previously issued permit, or a substantial violation of one or more of the rules promulgated under this article, and in each instance has failed to abate or seek review of the violation within the time prescribed by the secretary pursuant to the provisions of subdivisions (1) and (2), subsection (a), section five of this article and the rules promulgated hereunder, which time may not be unreasonable.

-(l) In the event the secretary finds that a substantial violation has occurred and that the operator has failed to abate or seek review of the violation in the time prescribed, the secretary may suspend the permit on which said violation exists, after which suspension the operator shall forthwith cease all well work being conducted under the permit.
+(l) If the secretary finds that a substantial violation has occurred and that the operator has failed to abate or seek review of the violation in the time prescribed, the secretary may suspend the permit on which the violation exists, after which suspension the operator shall forthwith cease all well work being conducted under the permit.
 However, the secretary may reinstate the permit without further notice, at which time the well work may be continued.
-The secretary shall make written findings of any such suspension and may enforce the same in the circuit courts of this state.
+The secretary shall make written findings of the suspension and may enforce the same in the circuit courts of this state.
 The operator may appeal a suspension pursuant to the provisions of subdivision (23), subsection (a), section five of this article.
 The secretary shall make a written finding of any such determination.
-Note: WV Code updated with legislation passed through the 2012 1st Special Session